beh22/ChromaPlot/README.md

 ### From Source:

-If you would prefer to run ChromaPlot from the source code:
+If prefered, you can run ChromaPlot from the source code.
+This requires a [Python installation](https://www.python.org/downloads/) on your system.
+Run the following commands in a termainal:

 1. Clone this repository:
    ```bash